Collegiate a cappella: Costume

-The costumes, and uniforms that the groups display, present a message to the audience.
-That may be in matching, not matching, formal, informal, and many more.
+The costumes and uniforms that the groups display present a message to the audience.
+They may vary in levels of uniformity and formality.
 Each group has a "brand" and a "look/style" to their members.
 Costumes can be whatever a group wants them to be, but aesthetic appearances is a pleasing visual for the audience and, most importantly, the judges.

 Choreography

-Within the ICCAs and ICHSAs is a point system.
-Each groups is judged based on several things, some of which including sound, blend, harmonies, costume, choreography, and many more.
-Choreography is a big factor in determining how many points a group will get, and how clean and precise their movements are, is also vital.
+Within the ICCA and ICHSA is a point system.
+Each group is judged based on several things, some of which including sound, blend, harmonies, choreography, and many more.
+Choreography is a big factor in determining how many points a group will get, and how clean and precise their movements are is also vital.

 Arch sing

 An "arch sing" is a casual, public performance, often held in an archway for reasons of acoustics and shelter from the weather.
 Typically, one or more a cappella groups will perform for a small audience, either as a concert or to promote upcoming concerts.
 The term is also sometimes used to describe similar casual, outdoor performances not held under arches.